It’s important to discover what triggers your anxiety. Being aware of the cause can help you better manage your anxiety.

 A health diagnosis that’s upsetting or difficult, such as cancer or a chronic illness, may trigger anxiety or make it worse.
 This type of trigger is very powerful because of the immediate and personal feelings it produces.

-Talk with your doctor about how these drugs make you feel and look for an alternative that doesn’t trigger your anxiety or worsen your symptoms.
+Talk with a doctor about how these drugs make you feel, and consider an alternative that doesn’t trigger your anxiety or worsen your symptoms.

 Work to cut back your caffeine intake by substituting noncaffeinated options whenever possible.

 When you don’t eat, your blood sugar may drop.
 That can lead to jittery hands and a rumbling tummy.
 It can also trigger anxiety.